 Simulation validation is essential to confirm the accuracy of modeling and simulation results, and is often difficult for transient events such as shock, vibration and impact.
 Kinetic Vision is equipped with the latest technologies to test product dynamic performance and tune simulation models to match real-world performance.
 Using multiple sensors and hi-speed video, precise physical data is collected and post-processed.
 By validating simulation models, users can gain valuable insights into how best to utilize computer tools to represent real-world product performance.

 Kinetic Vision's high speed video capabilities include 16 mm, 22 mm and 35 mm lenses and capture rates up to 24,000 frames per second.
-Video is directly captured to a personal or laptop computer which mobile applications and in-field frame-by-frame evaluation and editing.
+Video is captured directly to a personal or laptop computer for in-field frame-by-frame evaluation and editing.